bovtrushonok/giftary/README.md

 clone of giftary app

-to run please clone the repo, use npm run build
+in order to run, please clone the repo, use npm run build

-tech stack: MERN, TypeScript, CSS-in-JS, MaterialUI
+tech stack: MERN, TypeScript, CSS-in-JS, MaterializeUI